 Grey Towers Castle was inspired by a famous British castle called Alnwick Castle and was built in 1893 by the sugar magnate William Welsh Harrison.
 The architect on the project was a local legend, Horace Trumbauer, who is perhaps best known for designing the New York Post building in NYC.
 To describe this castle as ornate is unfair.
 It has gilded ceilings, tapestries, and elegant woodwork, as well as a Mirror Room and more secret passages than Scooby-Doo could ever have dreamed of.
 It is now owned by Arcadia University; you can sign up for a self-guided tour when classes are in session.

 If you've ever been tempted to build your own castle, you might not want to follow the advice of Loveland Castle's creator, Harry D Andrews.
-After returning from World War I, the devote Boy Scout Leader dedicated himself to building the castle - by hand!
-He pulled stones out of the Little Miami River; when he ran out of available stones he used milk cartons as molds for cement bricks.
-Upon his death in 1981 he left the castle to the local Boy Scouts; although there are rumors that Andrews never really left.
+After returning from World War I, the devoted Boy Scout Leader dedicated himself to building the castle - by hand!
+He pulled stones out of the Little Miami River; when he ran out of available stones, he used milk cartons as molds for cement bricks.
+Upon his death in 1981, he left the castle to the local Boy Scouts, although there are rumors that Andrews never really left.
 Instead, there are plenty of reports of his ghost turning up and focusing people's attention when it seems like something might go wrong!